YorkCFR/SCUBANetV1-/README.md

 This is a dataset that contains images of SCUBA divers interacting with an underwater unmanned vehicle in both Warm and Cold water environments.
-Object annotations for body, head and hands were produced through manual labelig.
+Object annotations for body, head and hands were produced through manual labelling.

 ```
 usage: train.py [-h] [--yolo_model YOLO_MODEL] [--cfg_file CFG_FILE] yaml_file